dasiths/dasiths.github.io/_posts/2018-12-31-client-credentials-flow-with-azuread.md

 2. Create a key for the client app and keep it stored somewhere for later.
     ![Secret Key](/assets/images/azure-ad-client-credentials-key.png)

-3. We need to edit the `AppManifest` of the resource app.
-For demo purposes I'll add 2 roles.
-One for reading and one for writing.
+3. We need to edit the `Manifest` of the resource app.
+For demo purposes I'll add 2 roles: one for reading and one for writing.
     ![App Manifest](/assets/images/azure-ad-client-credentials-appmanifest.png)

     ```json